Gravelbourg: Demographics

-In the 2011 Canada Census, out a total of 1,116 residents 625 chose English while 300 chose French as their mother tongue.
+In the 2011 Canada Census, out of a total of 1,116 residents 625 chose English while 300 chose French as their mother tongue.
 Thirty nine percent or 430 residents spoke both English and French.
 Gravelbourg's French-language Fransaskois community is the subject of a short documentary Les Fransaskois, produced for the documentary series The Grasslands Project.

 Other languages spoken in Gravelbourg were: Bisayan languages (5), Chinese (10), Dutch (5), German (15), Korean (5), Lao (5), Spanish (5), Swahili (5) and Tagalog (Pilipino, Filipino) (50).